 Just compare Buenos Aires 4.6 homicides per 100k residents to Washington DC’s 32.78 murders per 100k residents, or any other major US city and you start to get a feel for just how safe it is.
 Everyone touting Medellin as ‘safe’ has likely never been to the other nomad and expat destinations like Buenos Aires.
 Medellin has 15 murders per 100k residents compared to Buenos Aires 4.6.

-In BA you don’t need to worry about Scopolamine.
-Tinder dates aren’t a high risk activity in Argentina, that is unless you take account of the high quality surgeons in Buenos Aires and Argentina’s general love of ‘lady boys’.
+In BA, you don’t need to worry about Scopolamine.
+Tinder dates aren’t a high risk activity in Argentina.
+That is, unless you take account of the high quality surgeons in Buenos Aires and Argentina’s general love of ‘lady boys’.

 What In Colombia Is Better Than Argentina?

 The beaches are the first thing that come to mind for me.
 If you’ve never seen Mar del Plata, just imagine brown sand and brown water.
-The second thing that immediately comes to mind for me is the food.
+The second thing that immediately comes to mind for me, is the food.
 I love spicy food, tangy food and all types of odd flavors in between.

 Argentines are like overly boring Italian’s when it comes to food.
 Walk into the condiments isle in any supermarket in Argentina and all you will find is bland mayonnaise, bland ketchup and some bland barbecue sauce.
-In the chips isle it’s the same story with only ketchup, ham, cheese or plain unsalted flavored chips.
+In the chips isle, it’s the same story with only ketchup, ham, cheese or plain unsalted flavored chips.

 It actually took me 18 months to find spicy hot chips in Buenos Aires.
 And in years of being here, I’ve never once managed to find salt and vinegar chips.
-But boy have I tried hard to score some salt and vinegar goodness, so much so I’ve even tried to make my own.
+But boy have I tried hard to score some salt and vinegar goodness, so much so that I’ve even tried to make my own.

 The wine, beer, pasta, steak and cheese are fantastic in Argentina.
 So is the local produce.
-But getting any type of spicy, hot or intense flavored foods from a restaurant is nearly impossible.
-And the pizzas are just a huge bland block of cheese melted onto some bread.
+But getting any type of spicy, hot or intense flavored foods from a restaurant, is nearly impossible.
+And the pizzas are just a huge bland block of cheese, melted onto some bread.

 Strong flavors aren’t something Argentines are accustomed to, so it’s a good thing they really do know how to brew beer and make a decent wine.
 If it wasn’t for the local craft beers and domestic Argentinian wines, I’d need to learn how to cook.